-When a host is isolated, the vSphere HA master node detects the isolation because it no longer is receiving network heartbeats from the host.
-Then the master starts monitoring for datastore heartbeats.
+When a host is isolated, the vSphere HA primary node detects the isolation because it no longer is receiving network heartbeats from the host.
+Then the primary starts monitoring for datastore heartbeats.
 Because the host is isolated, it generates datastore heartbeats for the secondary vSphere HA detection mechanism.
-Detection of valid host heartbeats enables the vSphere HA master node to determine that the host is running but is isolated from the network.
+Detection of valid host heartbeats enables the vSphere HA primary node to determine that the host is running but is isolated from the network.
 Depending on the isolation response configured, the impacted host can power off or shut down VMs or can leave them powered on.
 The isolation response is triggered 30 seconds after the host has detected that it is isolated.

 VMware recommends aligning the isolation response to business requirements and physical constraints.
 From a best practices perspective, leave powered on is the recommended isolation response setting for the majority of environments.
 Isolated hosts are rare in a properly architected environment, given the built-in redundancy of most modern designs.
 In environments that use network-based storage protocols, such as iSCSI and NFS, and where networks are converged, the recommended isolation response is power off.
 In these environments, it is more likely that a network outage that causes a host to become isolated also affects the host’s ability to communicate to the datastores.

-If an isolation response different from the recommended leave powered on is selected and a power off or shut down response is triggered, the vSphere HA master restarts VMs on the remaining nodes in the cluster.
+If an isolation response different from the recommended leave powered on is selected and power off or shut down response is triggered, the vSphere HA primary restarts VMs on the remaining nodes in the cluster.
 The vSphere VM-to-host affinity rules defined on a cluster level are “should rules.”
 However, because vSphere HA respects VM-to-host affinity rules by all VMs are restarted within the correct site under “normal” circumstances.

 In this scenario, a failure has occurred on the storage network between data centers, as is depicted in Figure 26.